Mimi's Organic Eats » Recipes » Cookies

 - In the bowl of a stand mixer fitted with the paddle attachment, add the coconut oil, cane sugar, dark brown sugar, and vanilla extract.
 Mix on low until combined and there are no chunks of coconut oil.

-- Add the banana, flour, baking soda, and sea salt in that order and mix to combine completely.
-Add the chocolate chips and mix on low until combined.
+- Next, add the flour, baking soda, and sea salt in that order and mix to combine completely.

 - Using your hands, form the dough into 12 balls and place them on the prepared baking sheets.
 Flatten them slightly so they are about 2-inches in diameter.